 Can cross pollination in vegetable gardens occur?
-Can you get a zumato or a cumcumelon?
-Cross pollination in plants seems to be a big concern for gardeners, but in fact, in most cases it is not a big issue.
+Can you get a zumato or a cucumelon?
+Cross pollination in plants seems to be a big concern for gardeners but, in fact, in most cases, it is not a big issue.
 Let’s learn what is cross pollination and when you should be concerned with it.

 What is Cross Pollination?